grafana/writers-toolkit/docs/sources/write/reuse-content/reuse-shared-content/index.md

    ---
    ```

-   You can include `relref` style links in the content.
-When doing so, set the destination path in relation to the location of the shared content file.

 1. In the consuming project, use the `docs/shared` shortcode to include the shared content.

    To consume the file `docs/sources/shared/common-introduction.md` from the latest version of the `tempo` project documentation, the shortcode would be the following: